imabhishekkumar/CanvasView/README.md

 # CanvasView
-Android library to create view that lets you draw on it.
+Android library that lets you draw on it.

 ## Add library to project: